onejs-org/onejs/README.md

 OneJS doesn't have a watching utility since a built-in one becomes useless when you have other build steps.

-Recommended way is to create a Makefile, and use [visionmedia/watch](https://github.com/visionmedia/watch) to build your project when there is a change.
+Recommended way is to create a Makefile, and use the good tools such as [visionmedia/watch](https://github.com/visionmedia/watch)  to
+, [isaacs/node-supervisor](https://github.com/isaacs/node-supervisor) build your project when there is a change.
 Following Makefile example watches files under /lib directory.

 ```make
 SRC = $(wildcard lib/*/*.js)